 - Attach the front wheel to the right side of the frame with tape or rope, making sure to pad between the two with cardboard or packing material.
-Tape the crank arms parallel with the box bottom.
+Tape the crank arms parallel to the box bottom.

-- Tape packing material in place over exposed front axle end and the end of the rear axle to prevent them from puncturing the box.
+- Tape packing material in place over the exposed front axle end and the end of the rear axle to prevent them from puncturing the box.

 - Unbolt the rear derailleur, but do not disconnect the cable.
 Tape it to the rear wheel spokes.
 Tape packing material around the derailleur.